ClarityCoders/SpaceShooter-Gym/README.md

 <a href="https://www.youtube.com/claritycoders" target="_blank"><img src="https://i.imgur.com/sG7xxyc.png" title="Clarity Coders YouTube" /></a>
 # Custom SpaceShooter-Gym
 > Custom gym to use with OpenAI algorithms.
-Showing how you can create more test environments for your custom alorithms.
+Showing how you can create more test environments for your custom algorithms.
-> Once you get your enviroment setup in the OpenAI Gym format it is super easy to switch between different test algorithms.
+> Once you get your environment setup in the OpenAI Gym format it is super easy to switch between different test algorithms.

 ## Setup
 - To use stable baselines you will need to install python 3.6 or 3.7